 Bed bugs are flat, reddish-brown and small bugs.
 They can hide easily in all types of bedding, including bed frames and mattresses.
 They feed on blood from a host and tend to be most active at night.

-It pretty much goes without saying that you do not want bed bugs anywhere near your bed.
-You can take steps to avoid them by taking a few precautions like these:
+It pretty much goes without saying that you do not want bed bugs anywhere near their bed.
+People can take steps to avoid them by taking a few precautions like these:

-- Keep your room cleaned and organized so bed bugs have fewer places to hide
+- Keep the room cleaned and organized so bed bugs have fewer places to hide

 - Put an encasement mattress protector that is a bed bug barrier.
 There are kinds that can be sealed so bed bugs can’t get through.